SammyGutierrez335/Quarrel/README.md

     }

     renderShowAnswersButton(answersLength) {
-        if (answersLength && this.props.fromTopicQuesitons) {
+        if (answersLength && this.props.fromTopicQuestions) {
             if(this.state.showMoreAnswers) {
                 return <button className="answers-toggle"onClick={this.toggleShowMoreAnswers}>Show Less Answers</button>
             } else {